zewdu444/blog_app/README.md

 - ORM model
 - User, Comment, Post, and like model
 - Custom methods in each classes
+- Add validation for user and post
+- Test cases for each model

 <p align="right">(<a href="#readme-top">back to top</a>)</p>